mattermost/docs/source/playbooks/playbook-permissions.rst

 For more information about System and Team Override Schemes, refer to the `Advanced Permissions <https://docs.mattermost.com/onboard/advanced-permissions.html>`__ documentation.

 In the context of Playbooks, members are assigned a role and based on the selected permissions, this determines how they interact with Playbooks.
 A member can be a member of one playbook, and an admin of another.
 This allows for granular permissions across teams and departments.
+For example, setting playbook visibility so only certain teams can view it, or setting permissions to allow an organization to view a playbook but only designated team members can make edits.

 Permissions are applied only to playbooks - there are no permissions that are specific to runs.